 Create a Website

-Wondering how to create a website using Adobe Creative Suite?
+Wondering how to create a website on your own?
 You've come to the right place.
-Learn to easily design a website using Adobe Fireworks and build it into a CSS website using Adobe Dreamweaver.
+Learn to easily design a website using Adobe Fireworks and convert it to a CSS website using Adobe Dreamweaver.
 The cool website we are going to create step-by-step is shown below:

 Beginner's Note: Adobe Fireworks is the rapid graphic/web design application we would be using to design the website's visual interface and to prepare images for the web site from it.
 Adobe Dreamweaver is the web authoring tool (HTML editor) we would be using to: